Digital illustration of bacteria with glowing signals, depicting quorum sensing in microbial communication.

 2. Gram-negative and positive bacteria mediated by diester furborate – AI-2

-3. Gram-positive bacteria mediated by Autoinducing Peptide – AIP
+3. Gram-positive bacteria are mediated by Autoinducing Peptide – AIP

-4. Other signal molecules include diffusing signal factor – DSF, autoinducer 3 – AI-3, and diguanylate monophosphate cyclic-di-GMP, second messenger.
+4. Other signal molecules include diffusible signal factor (DSF), autoinducer 3 (AI-3), and diguanylate monophosphate cyclic-di-GMP, a second messenger.

 In wastewater treatment, AHLs are the main type of signaling molecules found.